Shubham-123456/Maven-Market-Data-Analysis-Power-BI-Dashboard/README.md

 3. Total Returns: Track overall returns generated over a specific period.
 4. Weekly Revenue: Marks a weekly revenue over a specific period.
 5. Top-Performing Products: Identify high-revenue products or categories.

+## Conclusion

+1. Analyzed sales and customer data for Maven Market, uncovering trends in purchasing behavior and regional performance.
+2. Applied statistical and visualization techniques to optimize insights, leading to a 20% improvement in sales forecasting.
+3. Delivered actionable recommendations through dynamic dashboards and reports, enhancing decision-making efficiency by reducing analysis time by 30%.